slz2003/RFCScope-/Errata_filtering/Result_manual/9868-19/packetizer_raw_output.md

 Modify Section 19 to limit its failure clause to SAFE UDP Options and explicitly refer to Section 12 for the behavior required with UNSAFE options.

-**Severity:** Medium
-  *Basis:* Ambiguity in the exclusion of UNSAFE options may lead to erroneous implementations that compromise the intended security and reliability of the protocol.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-2
-- Deontic Expert: Issue-2

 ---